opensearch-project/project-website/_posts/2025-05-30-Enhanced-Log-Analytics-with-Lookup-Join-and-Subsearch.md

 meta_description: "Learn how to use OpenSearch 3.0's new PPL commands to enhance your log analysis.
 Explore practical examples and understand the Calcite-powered optimization."
 ---

-OpenSearch 3.0 introduces powerful new capabilities to the Piped Processing Language (PPL) with the addition of the `lookup`, `join`, and `subsearch` commands.
+OpenSearch 3.0 introduced powerful new capabilities to the Piped Processing Language (PPL) with the addition of the `lookup`, `join`, and `subsearch` commands.
 These commands help you enrich, correlate, and filter logs more efficiently.
 They are particularly useful in observability and log analytics scenarios.
-For example, you can join authentication and application logs to investigate security incidents, or use the `lookup` command to add geolocation context to logs in real time.
+For example, you can join authentication and application logs to investigate security incidents or use the `lookup` command to add geolocation context to logs in real time.
 To learn more about supported PPL commands, see the [PPL command reference](https://docs.opensearch.org/docs/latest/search-plugins/sql/ppl/functions/).

 These enhancements are powered by Apache Calcite, which also improves query planning and execution.
-Together, they lay the foundation for more advanced analytics in future releases.
+Together, they lay the foundation for more advanced analytics in future versions.
 With this update, PPL becomes an even more expressive and efficient language for interactive data exploration.

 Let's explore these new features in detail and see how they can enhance your log analysis workflows.

 ## What's new in OpenSearch 3.0 PPL: Lookup, join, and subsearch

 If you analyze logs regularly, you know how challenging it can be to sift through large volumes of data in order to detect and investigate potential issues.
-OpenSearch 3.0 introduces three new PPL commands---`lookup`, `join`, and `subsearch`.
+OpenSearch 3.0 introduced three new PPL commands---`lookup`, `join`, and `subsearch`.
 These commands simplify complex log queries and improve efficiency.

 The `lookup`, `join`, and `subsearch` commands are experimental features.
 To use them, you need to enable Calcite in your OpenSearch instance.
 You can do this using the following request: